danvk/aoc2023/aoc2017/README.md

 It's a `const` issue: https://zig.news/kristoff/what-s-a-string-literal-in-zig-31e9

 Since any function that allocates memory can fail, it seems like you wind up having to put `try` in front of almost every function call.

+I've turned off inlay hints, which I find quite distracting and "jumpy" as I type.
+The "offUnlessPressed" setting means that they appear when I hit option+ctrl.
+This still doesn't eliminate the inlays when I hit `(` to call a function.

+On part 2 I had some fun figuring out how to properly free memory I allocated to sort the words.
+I wound up putting them all on an ArrayList and freeing that in a `defer` block, but maybe there's a more idiomatic way.